Congressional District # 04

 The Groundwater pump and treatment system was installed in the fall of 2013.
 Operation of the system was started in August of 2013.
 The EPA continues to monitor the groundwater plume and adjust the pumping system to capture and treat contamined groundwater assoicated with the Site.

 Additionl source are investigation work was completed by EPA in 2012.
 It was determined that additonal source areas were present that continue to contribute to the groundwater contamination.
-Plans are being made to address the areas identifed via in-situ treatment.
-This remedial work is expected to take place sometime in September 2014.
+In-situ treatment of these areas will be implemented in the Summer of 2015.

 The Agency continues quarterly monitoring of groundwater, surface water and soil vapor point throughout the plume.